SolarisCode/pipex/README.md

 # pipex

-I guess it's to say most of us used the pipe `|` character in the termial to perform an operation between two command like `cat` and `wc`
+I guess it's save to say most of us used the pipe `|` character in the termial to perform an operation between two command like `cat` and `wc`
 ```shell
 cat /etc/passwd | wc -l